-In this post I’m going to share with you my packing list for day hikes with a dog.
+This post is going to guide you through how to pack for a day hike with your dog.
 If you plan on backpacking a more inclusive list may be required.

-If you’re an experienced fur-hiking-parent, you already understand.
-But if you’re new to this, or considering getting a dog for the trails, then you’re soon going to find out why they make the best trail buddies.
+If you’re an experienced fur-hiking-parent then you already understand, but if you’re new to this, or considering getting a dog for the trails, you’re soon going to find out why they make the best trail buddies.

-Here are a few perks I found from solo hiking with Monty:
+Here are a few perks I found from experience in hiking with dogs:

-- Hiking keeps Monty in good physical shape and emotionally happy.
+- Hiking keeps dogs in good physical shape and emotionally happy.

-- I feel protected and safe no matter where we go.
+- You feel protected and safe no matter where you go.

-- Seeing him run the trails, tongue out, excited as ever puts a smile on my face.
+- Seeing your dog run the trails, tongue out, excited as ever puts a smile on your face.

-- I’m always hiking in silence which gives me time to get lost in my thoughts.
+- You’re always hiking in silence which gives you time to get lost in your thoughts.

-- I’m hiking solo, but am not completely alone.
+- You’re hiking solo, but am not completely alone.